alasidig/KinectRecord/README.md

 # KinectRecord
 Matlab GUI for recording synchoronized color, depth, and skeleton from Kinect V2 It is manly written to record a database for sign language recognition.

+Another version that records using both Kinect and Leap Motion Controller is available in the LCM branch
 # Requirement
 The Kinect V2 Toolbox for Matlab availabe at https://github.com/jrterven/Kin2